ZachHembree/BuildVision2/BuildVision2/Data/Scripts/BuildVision2/API/README.md

 Once that's done, you can start using the accessor properties provided by the client.
 The client updates the states of those properties once every frame, so don't expect it to be perfectly in sync.

-**Note:** The API accessors will not check if the client isn't registered.
-They'll just return false/null or whatever the default value is for the given type.
+**Note:** The API accessors will not check to see if the client is registered.
+If you don't initialize it, the accessors will just return the default value for their respective types.